Best Houston Happy Hours: The Galleria

 North Italia, 1700 Post Oak: This Uptown Park Italian eatery is almost always busy.
 There’s a wait most nights, even at the bar—but many think the deals and the food quality are worth it.
 For those visiting between 3 to 6 p.m.
 Sundays through Fridays, North Italia offers happy hour patrons $5 glasses of house white and red wines, sangria, $4 beers and select bar bites, including the pizza of the day or the margarita pizza for only $8 a pie.

-Peli Peli,5885 Westheimer: The popular South African spot at the Galleria hosts happy hour Mondays through Fridays from 2 to 7 p.m., offering half off selected glasses of wine and beer as well as half-priced cocktails like the Cape Town Cucumber Martini, Madagascar Mule and South African Mojito.
-On the food side, Peli Peli offers bacon-wrapped scallops, bacon-wrapped chicken, sautéed calamari and bobotie for only $10 each.
-A new reverse happy hour debuts in March, with half-off drink specials and light bites from 9 p.m. to close on Friday and Saturday nights.
+Peli Peli, 5885 Westheimer: The popular South African spot in the Galleria just revamped its happy hour with the launch of a new $6 menu.
+Mondays through Fridays from 2 to 7 p.m., you can dine on nine items featuring selections like “espetacos” (small street tacos filled with beef, chicken or vegetables), South African frikadelle, sliders, bacon-wrapped scallops, stuffed mushrooms and flatbread for just $6 each.
+On the drink side, Peli Peli also offers half off selected glasses of wine and beer and half-priced cocktails like the Cape Town Cucumber Martini, Madagascar Mule and South African Mojito.
+A new reverse happy hour also debuted earlier this year, with half-off drink specials and light bites from 9 p.m. to close on Friday and Saturday nights.

 Honorable Mention: Muldoon’s — The Patio, 2611 Augusta: Those who frequent the Galleria area have likely seen the historic oak trees lining the corner of Augusta and Westheimer.
 Those are behind Beck’s Prime and adjacent to tucked-away Muldoon’s.
 Even though Muldoon’s has no happy hour, it’s included here anyway thanks to the ample selection of wines and cocktails at low prices.
 There’s also the fact that guests can order some freshly cut french fries with a juicy burger from Beck’s and enjoy them while sipping drinks on Muldoon’s patio.
 That’s a must for any hour.